sneh3108/Webengage-assignment/README.md

 ## Error Handling

--If any of the API requests fail, the server will return a 500 status code with an error message.
+If any of the API requests fail, the server will return a 500 status code with an error message.
--If the output directory does not exist, it will be created automatically.
+If the output directory does not exist, it will be created automatically.

 ## Dependencies

--Express.js: Web framework for Node.js.
+Express.js: Web framework for Node.js.
--Axios: Promise-based HTTP client for making API requests.
+Axios: Promise-based HTTP client for making API requests.
--csv-writer: Library for writing CSV files.
+csv-writer: Library for writing CSV files.

 ## Contributing
 If you'd like to contribute to this project, please follow these steps: